youthtrouble/Blockchain-ish/README.md

 - Fill the prompt for the Temperature Info using the format `Temperature(in degrees celsius), Location`.
     - The prompt generates a new Block based on the input and adds it to the Blockchain on the main terminal.
-    -  In 30-second Intervals, these other nodes(terminals)
+    -  At 30-second Intervals, these other nodes(terminals)
    are updated with a verified copy of the Blockchain.

 ### Practical Improvements

-In the event that the aforementioned assumptions are true in th real-world, ere are some ideas that could make this project practical:
+In the event that the aforementioned assumptions are true in the real-world, here are some ideas that could make this project practical:

 - Sorting and analysis: The data could be sorted and analyzed over a specific time period using practical weather optimized Algorithms